Captain Parry's exploration voyages 1821-7

 Note:

 The expedition's astronomer, lieutenants, surgeons, purser, clerks and other midshipmen already had assorted features named after them (the Fury's Lt.
-Nias – islands, Mr Henderson – point, Mr Ross – bay, Mr Bushnan – island; all honoured in 1821).
+Nias – islands, Mr Henderson – a point, Mr Ross – a bay, Mr Bushnan – an island; all honoured in 1821).
 It should also be noted that this time the explorers communicated with the locals, learnt their language and the geographical names.
-These names were however instantly discarded, Igloolik being a notable exception.
+Still, these names were instantly discarded, Igloolik being a notable exception.

 Apropos of cultural levelling: "From the perspective of the British imperialist mind of its time, attitudes to the Irish for example, were never, and could never be, about a people who were equal, had a different culture, or could be trusted in a civilised discourse of equals," says Michael D Higgins (source).